 Obtaining the consents required for coastal development can be a complex and time consuming process.
 Such consents may include one or a number of the following consents; planning permission, marine licences, harbour orders, harbour 'works' licences, EIA consent, a development consent order (DCO), compulsory purchase order (CPO), a transport and works act order and related environmental consents.

-Failure to understand fully the interaction of these different regimes and can lead to the wrong consenting strategy being pursued and projects being severely delayed or halted.
+Failure to understand fully the interaction of these different regimes can lead to the wrong consenting strategy being pursued and projects being severely delayed or halted.
 We have an in-depth knowledge of the interaction between these regimes (including any exemptions or permitted development rights which may apply).
-This enables us to pursue consents in a timely and cost effective manner, thereby reducing project delay.
+This enables us to pursue consents in a timely and cost-effective manner, thereby reducing project delay.

 We are able to provide a seamless service from inception of development proposals through to utilisation or disposal of the completed development; including all aspects of commercial property, construction and finance.